 Deploy Key

-Deploy Keys are read-only credentials used by the CNB platform.
-They allow for the secure retrieval of repository code or artifacts within CI/CD pipelines and scripts without exposing primary account access keys.
+Deploy Keys are read-only credentials on the CNB platform.
+They allow secure retrieval of repository code or artifacts in CI/CD pipelines or automated scripts without exposing primary account keys.

 Creating a Deploy Key

-Log in and navigate to Organization Settings / Repository Settings / Artifact Settings -> Deploy Keys -> Add Deploy Key.
+Log in and navigate to Organization Settings / Repository Settings / Artifact Settings → Deploy Keys → Add Deploy Key, and configure the following parameters:

-- Token Name: A unique identifier for the token.
+- Token Name: Unique identifier for the token

 Usage Scenarios